ahw/vim-hooks/README.md

 other interesting use cases out there.
 Recently I've added the ability to use Vim as a sort of REPL.
 If you've ever wanted an easy way of hooking arbitrary shell scripts into Vim events, this plugin is for you.
+-->

-In the next sections I'll describe how to install the **vim-hooks** plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how to use **vim-hooks**, what additional options are available, and what commands the plugin exposes.
+If you've made it this far, congratulations.
+In the next sections I'll describe how to install the VimHooks plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how to use VimHooks, what additional options are available, and what commands the plugin exposes.
 If you are not familiar with `autocommand`s in Vim, run `:help autocommand` for an overview.

 Demos
 =====